I'm a mom, entrepreneur, public speaker and author of the book, “Daring to Rest: Reclaim Your Power with Yoga Nidra Rest Meditation."

 Today, I'm on a mission to help women (and brave men) to dare to rest.
 I've seen it change - and save - women's lives.
 We're all exhausted.
 Nobody's getting a good night's sleep.
 Everyone thinks they have ADHD.
 How could daring to rest hurt you?

 Read the book, Daring to Rest and practice the 40-day program.
+(There's also a beautiful audio program).

 Want to know more?
 Check out this audio.